majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![In the valley near Uçhisar](/assets/img/article_imgs/turkey-roadtrip/14-landscape.jpg)

-After some technical mishaps, we finally meet up with some friends.
-Turns out there's a lot more of them than can fit in our little Fiat.
+After some technical mishaps, we finally meet up with some friends and had dinner in Göreme.

+Turns out there's a lot more of them than can fit in our little Fiat,

-We make it work and drive up to Kayseri to drop them off at the airport.
+we make it work.

 ![Way too many guys in the back](/assets/img/article_imgs/turkey-roadtrip/15-boys.jpeg)

-After dropping off our friends at the Kayseri airport.
-We check in at the Radisson Blu Hotel.
-We chose this hotel because it features a Turkish bath/spa.
+We drive up to Kayseri and drop off our friends at the Kayseri airport.

+Afterwards, we decide to spend the night in Kayseri and check in at the Radisson Blu Hotel.

+We mostly chose this hotel because it features a Turkish bath/spa.

 Much needed after a long day of exploring.

 ![The turkish bath at the hotel](/assets/img/article_imgs/turkey-roadtrip/16-spa.jpg)

-# Day 2
+# Day 2 - Kayseri, Derinkuyu & Adana

 We wake up to a beautiful winter morning in the city of Kayseri.
 It looks like a typical large Turkish city with tons of similar large apartment buildings in grids.